Gretchen Whitmer kidnapping plot: Federal

 On January 27, 2021, Garbin pleaded guilty to conspiring to commit kidnapping.
 His sentencing was scheduled for July 8.
 As part of a plea bargain, he agreed to testify against his co-defendants in exchange for no additional charges being filed against him by prosecutors.
 On August 26, 2021, Garbin was sentenced to six years in prison and fined $2,500.

 On April 28, 2021, federal prosecutors charged Fox, Croft, and Harris with conspiracy to use weapons of mass destruction, in relation to the explosives that Fox ordered from the undercover agent on September 13, 2020.

-In December 2021, the five remaining defendants (Adam Fox, Barry Croft, Kaleb Franks, Daniel Harris, and Brandon Caserta) - who are still in custody - filed a motion to have the charges against them dismissed on the grounds of entrapment.
+In December 2021, the five remaining defendants (Adam Fox, Barry Croft, Kaleb Franks, Daniel Harris, and Brandon Caserta) – who were then still in custody – filed a motion to have the charges against them dismissed on the grounds of entrapment.
 Robert Jonker, the Chief federal district court judge assigned to the case rejected the defense's motion to dismiss on January 26, 2022.
-Though Jonker is allowing the defense to argue entrapment to the jury, he stated, “at this pretrial stage, the Court concludes the defense has not demonstrated as a matter of law that Defendants’ wills were overcome by the actions of the government.”
+Though Jonker is allowing the defense to argue entrapment to the jury, he stated, "at this pretrial stage, the Court concludes the defense has not demonstrated as a matter of law that Defendants' wills were overcome by the actions of the government."
 After Franks pleaded guilty in February, the trial of the remaining four defendants was scheduled to commence March 8, 2022.
 The trial was delayed by a participant's positive COVID-19 test, and the court was scheduled to re-convene on March 17, 2022.

 On March 8, 2022, trial began for Fox, Croft, Harris and Caserta in the United States District Court with Judge Jonker presiding.

 On April 8, 2022, after five days of deliberation, Caserta was acquitted of the only charge he faced and Harris was found not guilty on all charges, while Fox and Croft received a hung jury.
 The judge declared a mistrial and ordered Fox and Croft remain in jail until re-trial.

 On August 10, 2022, the retrial of Fox and Croft began.

 On August 23, 2022, Fox and Croft were found guilty of kidnapping conspiracy and conspiracy to possess weapons of mass destruction at their retrial.
 Croft was also convicted of another explosives charge.

 On October 6, 2022, Franks was sentenced to four years in prison.

 On December 27, 2022, Fox was sentenced to serve sixteen years in federal prison followed by five years of supervision.

 On December 28, 2022, Croft was sentenced to serve more than nineteen years and seven months in federal prison.